-Enjoy PF Chang’s Pepper Steak at home with this tasty copycat recipe.
+Enjoy PF Chang’s Pepper Steak at home with this tasty copycat easy recipe.
 Featuring flank steak and bell peppers in an irresistible pepper garlic sauce.
 Serve with white or brown rice for a quick and delicious weeknight dinner.

-It’s always a treat to go to PF Chang’s, but a night out with the family can be expensive and time consuming, especially when you just want a quick and tasty weeknight dinner.
+It’s always a treat to go to PF Chang’s, but a night out with the family can be expensive and time-consuming, especially when you just want a quick and tasty weeknight dinner.
 That’s why I recreated this simple version of PF Chang’s Pepper Steak recipe to make at home, and it’s now a family favorite.
 It takes 30 minutes to prepare and is made all in one pot.
 Less dishes equals less cleanup and I’m all about that!

 Cooking With Flank Steak

 I use flank steak for this recipe.
 It’s a fairly lean cut of meat that can be a bit tough.
 Marinating helps to tenderize the meat, although it’s not necessary.
 Recipes with this kind of steak typically call for cutting the steak into thin strips cut against the grain (which I talk about below).
 It is cooked quickly at high heat.
 It’s delicious when grilled, seared, or in stir-fries.
 You can substitute top round or sirloin steak in this recipe.

 How to cut against the grain